Texas-Tim/CyberSecurityPractice/PicoCTF/Collaborative Development/README.md

 #### Step 1
 The `flag.py` file has a script which simply prints out a message and is not that useful for us.

 Reviewing the logs, we see lots of commits this time.
 I perused a few of the branches and quickly realized the intention for this challenge was not to use `git checkout`, although it would certainly work, instead we are supposed to navigate three `branches`.
 In fact, running `git branch -a` will show you all the branches we need to search.
-The commit messages give us a hint for which ID's we are looking for.
+The commit messages in the logs provides us a hint for which ID's we are looking for.
 I will leave that as an exercise for the reader.

 #### Step 2
 I used `git diff` to quickly compare the values within the `flag.py` across different branches.
 This can be done with the following script: `git diff <id 1>:flag.py <id 2>:flag.py`